 The first part of the BDMS Report Card is used to mark the student's achievement in academic subjects.

-The achievement mark in each quarter is based upon the demonstration of mastery of material covered in class and is based on:
+The achievement mark in each quarter is based upon the demonstration of mastery of material covered in class such as:

 - 1. Classwork /participation

 - 2. Homework

 - 3. Quizzes

 - 4. Formative assessments

 - 5. Summative assessments

-- Numerical marks are recorded on report cards for Grades 1-8.

-- Passing is any mark 70% or above or any mark of D or higher.